Logo

 • Discussion of hundreds of recent cases, including Manchester Building Society v Grant Thornton UK LLP, Meadows v Khan, Paul v Royal Wolverhampton NHS Trust and Tindall v Chief Constable of Thames Valley Police (negligence); Lloyd v Google LLC and ZXC v Bloomberg LP (privacy); Fearn v Board of Trustees of the Tate Gallery (private nuisance); George v Cannell (malicious falsehood); BXB v Trustees of the Barry Congregation of Jehovah's Witnesses (vicarious liability); Lifestyle Equities CV v Ahmed (accessorial liability); Henderson v Dorset Healthcare University NHS Foundation Trust (illegality); Marex Financial Ltd v Sevilleja (reflective loss); and Canada Square Operations Ltd v Potter (limitation)

-• Freestanding chapters on negligently inflicted psychiatric injury, pure economic loss, privacy and extinction of liability, as well as a new chapter introducing the tort of negligence
+• Freestanding chapters on negligently inflicted psychiatric injury, pure economic loss, privacy, and extinction of liability, as well as a new chapter introducing the tort of negligence

 • Analysis of new legislation including the Building Safety Act 2022